 Seven towering sculptures comprised of brightly colored facets have recently landed on the streets of Boston, courtesy of Okuda San Miguel.
 The multi-disciplinary Spanish artist, best known for his colorful interventions in and on buildings around the world, installed the series of seven sculptures called Air Sea Land in Boston’s seaport corridor.
 Okuda’s creations range from eight to twelve feet tall, and include regional wildlife like deer and squirrels, while also integrating mythological elements like a scaly humanoid sea creature and a seagull with arms and legs.
 Air Sea Land which is Okuda’s largest public art project to date, was curated by Justkids.
-Feel free to check other creative sculptures on the pages of our website: animal sculptures by Ptolemy Elrington and metal lion sculpture by Selcuk Yilmaz.
+Feel free to check other creative sculptures on the pages of our website: animal sculptures by Ptolemy Elrington.